simonw/datasette-public/README.md

 Any tables listed in the `_public_tables` table will be visible to the public, even if the rest of the Datasette instance does not allow anonymous access.

+Installing this plugin also causes `allow-sql` permission checks to be denied to all logged-out users.
+This is to protect against people using the `?_where=` parameter on the table page to join against other private tables.

 ## Configuration

 This plugin creates a new table in one of your databases called `_public_tables`.